hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 Similar to the way that Don't Be A Dick is the guiding principle for the user accounts, with other rules calling out common "Whataboutisms" for that rule, specialized accounts also have two main guiding principles.
-First:
+Firstly:

 > We don't want a digital shouting match on Hachyderm.